 In recent years, the economy has been changing rapidly – there are many new ways to do business, use technology or work.
 In some regions and local communities, these changes have brought prosperity, in others, people are struggling to adapt and those who can are moving to seek jobs elsewhere.
 Yet, new technologies and ways of working have the potential to revitalise regions.
 Innovative solutions can build resilience within communities, address their specific needs and generate sustainable economic activity and employment opportunities.
 Young people must be involved, engaged and empowered to make the most of new opportunities and supported to develop the skills and capabilities to shape and lead the new economy.

 The 2018 European Social Innovation Competition is looking for ideas including, but not limited to:

 Ideas that are led by young people themselves are particularly encouraged.

 Phase 1: Out of the total of eligible entries received by the deadline, 30 semi-finalists will be selected to receive mentoring support and further progress their ideas.
-They will be invited to take part in a social innovation academy and to network with other European organisations and potential partners in their field of activity.
+They are invited to take part in a Social Innovation Academy in Romania and to network with other European organisations and potential partners in their field.

-Phase 2: Out of the 30 semi-finalists, 10 finalists will be invited to the awards ceremony where the 3 final winners will receive a prize of €50,000 each.
+Phase 2: Out of the 30 semi-finalists, 10 finalists will be invited to the awards ceremony where the 3 final winners received a prize of €50,000 each.